 Chechnya, a republic with an Islamic majority, proclaimed its independence in 1991, but it was not recognized by the government in Moscow.
 There were then two bitter wars in the 1990s, with military campaigns, air raids and terrorist atrocities which caused thousands of civilian casualties.
 The region continues to be unstable today.

-In 2014, Russia intervened in the Ukrainian crisis in support of the Russian-speaking minority and to defend Russian interests in Crimea.
-On 25 June 2019 the country was, however, readmitted to the Council of Europe.
-Since 2015, Russia has provided military support to Syrian president al-Asad, favouring his near complete victory over the rebels.
+In 2014, Russia intervened in Ukraine in support of the Russian-speaking minority and to defend Russian interests in Crimea.
+In 2019, the country was, however, readmitted to the Council of Europe.

 |Agricultural prod. index (2004-06=100)||138.78||index||2016|